By the end of this lesson you will have learned…

 - CLR accepts retrofitters will be balancing the cost against performance on each individual project – the energy targets set are called ‘CO2 prioritised’ in the course material.
 A second set of backstop SSHD numbers – notionally called ‘Cost Prioritised’ are used to illustrate solutions for each house type around the minimum 50% reduction mark.

-- Meanwhile, development in electrical efficiency, controls, insulation, ventilation and glazing technologies continues apace.
+- Meanwhile, developments in electrical efficiency, controls, insulation, ventilation and glazing technologies continues apace.
 CLR has focused on relatively simple, proven technologies that can be implemented now, but is also responsive to successful new approaches and products via the various feedback mechanisms built into the programme: the LEBD and CLR case studies are a good examples of the virtuous feedback loop.

 This lesson has explained how the CarbonLite Retrofit energy guidelines relate to existing energy standards.